dotimothy/Cybernotes/README.md

-# Cybernotes
+# Cybernotes:The Online Interactive Video Conferencing Platform for Musicians

-## The Online Interactive Video Conferencing Platform for Musicians
+## What is Cybernotes?